gsuberland/github_kicad_footprint_preview_tampermonkey/README.md

 Issues and pull requests welcome, but keep in mind that this was just hacked together in an evening because it was an interesting challenge, so I probably won't invest too much more time in it.

 ## Changelog

+**v0.4.0**

+Major overhaul.
+Parsing now done in a lexer-like fashion, translated to a syntax tree.
+This is then built out into a model of the part using classes.

+Added support for arcs.

+Added support for layers.

+Added support for oval (slot) shaped pads.

+Added limited support for pad rotation (90 degree steps only).

 **v0.3.3**